thufv/Prem/README.md

 - `-l <language>`: REQUIRED.
 Specify the language of the benchmarks, such as `c#` and `java`.
 Same with the one specified by `UTrans`.
 - `-k <top-k>`: Synthesize top-k rules.
 DEFAULT: 1.
 - `-L <log level>`: Log level, FINE/DEBUG/INFO/WARNING/ERROR.
 DEFAULT: DEBUG.
-- `--learn <learning set>`: REQUIRED.
-Specify which examples are used as the learning set, e.g. `1-3,5` meaning the learning set `{1,2,3,5}`.
+- `--learn <learning set>`: Specify which examples are used as the learning set, e.g. `1-3,5` meaning the learning set `{1,2,3,5}`.
 - `--test <testing set>`: Specify which examples are used as the testing set.
 If not specify, the testing set is empty, i.e. synthesis only without testing.
+- `--rulelib <rule lib path>` Specify a rule lib file.
+If learning set specified, the rule lib will be serialized and written to the file.
+Otherwise the rule lib will be read and deserialized from the rule lib file.
 - `-o <output dir>`: Specify the output directory for the experiment results (JSON files).
 DEFAULT: current directory.

 Argument: